Slow growth of quantum magic in disorder-free Stark many-body localization: Experimental realization

-To implement time evolution, we use a second-order symmetric decomposition.
+To implement time evolution, we use a second-order symmetric (Strang) decomposition.
 A native long-range two-body interaction is available in trapped ions and, together with global basis rotations, yields an effective $ZZ$ evolution realizing the $\sum_{i<j}J_{ij}Z_iZ_j$ term.
-The transverse-field contribution is implemented as a global single-qubit rotation $\prod_i R_x^{(i)}(\theta)$.
-The Stark tilt yields a diagonal evolution equivalent to a product of local $Z$ rotations with ion-dependent phases $\phi_i\!=\!2Fi\,\delta t$, which can be implemented via ion-resolved AC-Stark shifts or, equivalently, tracked as phase-frame updates.
-In the circuit description we group the two-body $ZZ$ evolution and the tilt into a single diagonal block $U_{\mathrm{diag}}$, and define one symmetric digital step as
+The transverse-field contribution is implemented as a global single-qubit rotation $U_X(\delta t)=\prod_i R_x^{(i)}(\theta)$.
+The Stark tilt yields a diagonal evolution equivalent to a product of local $Z$ rotations with ion-dependent phases $\phi_i=2Fi\,\delta t$, which can be implemented via ion-resolved AC-Stark shifts or, equivalently, tracked as phase-frame updates.
+Grouping the two-body $ZZ$ evolution and the tilt into a single diagonal block $U_{\mathrm{diag}}(\tau)$, we define one symmetric digital step as

 with $t_k=k\,\delta t$.
-The corresponding gate ordering, timing windows, and error structure are specified in Appendix~\ref{app:exp_access}.
+The gate ordering, timing windows, and dominant error sources (Trotter error, coherent control errors, and decoherence) are discussed in Appendix~\ref{app:exp_access}.

-We probe both structured and typical dynamical regimes by preparing several families of product initial states, including fully $Z$-polarized, $X$-polarized $\ket{+}^{\otimes L}$, $Y$-polarized $\ket{+_y}^{\otimes L}$, and a set of random product states generated by independent single-qubit Bloch-sphere sampling.
-For the random ensemble, we repeat the full protocol for each sample and report observables averaged over the ensemble to reduce finite-size fluctuations.
-State-preparation recipes are given in Appendix~\ref{app:exp_access}.
+We probe both structured and typical dynamical regimes by preparing several families of product initial states, including a fully $Z$-polarized state, the transverse-polarized states $|\Psi_X\rangle=|+\rangle^{\otimes L}$ and $|\Psi_Y\rangle=|+_y\rangle^{\otimes L}$, and an ensemble of random product states generated by independent single-qubit Bloch-sphere sampling.
+For the random ensemble, we repeat the full protocol for each sampled initial state and report observables averaged over the ensemble to suppress finite-size fluctuations (Appendix~\ref{app:exp_access}).